nesquena/backburner/README.md

 Adam Wiggins posted [an excellent comparison](http://adam.heroku.com/past/2010/4/24/beanstalk_a_simple_and_fast_queueing_backend/).

 You will quickly see that **beanstalkd** is an underrated but incredible project that is extremely well-suited as a job queue.
-Significantly better suited for this task then Redis or a database.
+Significantly better suited for this task than Redis or a database.
 Beanstalk is a simple, and a very fast work queue service rolled into a single binary - it is the memcached of work queues.
 Originally built to power the backend for the 'Causes' Facebook app, it is a mature and production ready open source project.
 [PostRank](http://www.postrank.com) uses beanstalk to reliably process millions of jobs a day.

 A single instance of Beanstalk is perfectly capable of handling thousands of jobs a second (or more, depending on your job size) because it is an in-memory, event-driven system.
-Powered by libevent under the hood, it requires zero setup (launch and forget, ala memcached), optional log based persistence, an easily parsed ASCII protocol, and a rich set of tools for job management that go well beyond a simple FIFO work queue.
+Powered by libevent under the hood, it requires zero setup (launch and forget, à la memcached), optional log based persistence, an easily parsed ASCII protocol, and a rich set of tools for job management that go well beyond a simple FIFO work queue.

 Beanstalk supports the following features natively, out of the box, without any questions asked: